America's Voice En Español »

 After Congress failed to pass the DREAM Act in 2010 despite 70% of Americans supporting the proposed legislation, President Obama in 2012 announced a temporary program that allows Dreamers to come forward, pass a background check, and apply for work permits.
 The program is called Deferred Action for Childhood Arrivals or DACA for short.

-DACA allowed nearly a million young people to come out of the shadows, work legally, and live in relative fear of deportation.
+DACA allowed nearly a million young people to come out of the shadows, work legally, and live without fear of deportation.
 It is widely considered to be one of President Obama’s most popular programs.
 It helped to drive economic growth, keep families together, promote education and community integration, and strengthen civic ties throughout the country.
 However, Dreamers were still not provided a pathway to citizenship under the program.
 And, since it was created through an executive order, presidents after Obama could rescind it at any time.

 A recent poll from Global Strategy Group found that by more than a 2:1 margin, 58%-28%, Americans oppose an effort to repeal DACA.